Cloudxtreme/training_material/courses/05-advanced-querying/02-MapReduce-Map/demo.md

                            [[Key, Count]]
                          end."}}]}'

-Update the MapReduce job to use an argument
+Update the MapReduce job to use an argument:

     curl -XPOST http://localhost:8098/mapred \
          -H 'Content-Type: application/json' \